billwparker/Census-API/readme.md

 Example:
 /api/v1.0/diversity?lat=[Latuditude]&lon=[Longitude]

-* Get housing units as a proportion at a latitude/longitude in a census tract.
+* Get housing units as a percentage at a latitude/longitude in a census tract.
 Example:
 /api/v1.0/housing_units?lat=[Latuditude]&lon=[Longitude]

+* Get education level as a percentage at a latitude/longitude in a census tract.
+Example:
+/api/v1.0/education?lat=[Latuditude]&lon=[Longitude]

 * Gets the summary at a latitude/longitude in a census tract.
 Example: